My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 What about screen time?
 Are any of these screen-free?

-Science4you, Lovevery, and Green Kid Crafts are fully paper-and-materials, no app required.
+Lovevery and Green Kid Crafts are fully paper-and-materials, no app required.
+Science4you needs no app either, but some of its kits include optional digital extras, so it isn't fully screen-free.
 KiwiCo and CrunchLabs include companion videos that are useful but optional.
 MEL Science requires a phone for AR.

 How easy is it to skip a month or cancel?